electricimp/imp-central-impt/TestingGuide.md

 #### Builder Cache ####

 *Builder*’s cache is designed to improve the build time and reduce the number of requests issued to external resources.
 It is only possible to cache external libraries. *Builder* stores the cache in the `.builder-cache` sub-directory inside the test project directory.
-The cache is maintained for up to 24 hours.
+The cache is maintained for up to 24 hours to prevent library code from becoming stale.

 Cacheing is disabled by default.
 It can be enabled during [test configuration](#test-configuration).
 It is possible to clear the cache when you [run the tests](#running-tests).